anlepoly/supplementary_fixes/Readme.md

 - If you use a new mercurial project (see ):
    1. please output churn and changed files information
    2. the commit log file should not contain any blank line

-#Folder description
-- "commit_log" folder contains commit logs for all five studied projects.
-- "bugzilla_metrics" folder only contains Webkit's Bugzilla metrics extracted from Bugzilla website (because we don't have Webkit's Bugzilla database).
-- "csv_data" folder contains R code and prediction metrics.
-- "console_log" folder provides the console logs of the script "output_data.py" for each project.
-- "detailed_statistics" provides the statistics of single/multi reopened, and invalid reports.

 #For any questions
 Please send email to le.an@polymtl.ca